22 December 2025

 Celebrating Quake and DarkPlaces

 Quake was the most expensive game I ever bought, since I had to upgrade to a Pentium PC just to play it.
-I still celebrate the game for its feel, its dark and atmospheric mood, and the brilliant Nine Inch Nails soundtrack.
+I still celebrate the game for its feel, its dark and atmospheric mood, and the brilliant Nine Inch Nails soundtrack (including the idea to have a NIN gun ;-).
 While many Quake adaptations have been enjoyable, DarkPlaces stands out as the best implementation on modern hardware.
 You can read more about it here:

 https://icculus.org/twilight/darkplaces/